allisoneto/pipnick/docs/basics.rst

 3. **Specify the Raw Image Directory**

-   Define the directory containing the raw images.
-The processed results will be saved to a `/reduced/` folder within the parent directory of `rawdir`.
-If intermediate files are to be saved, they will be stored in a `/processing/` folder.
+  ``maindir`` is the directory containing the 'raw' directory.
+All raw FITS files to be calibrated must be in /maindir/raw/.

+  All results of the ``pipnick`` pipeline will be saved to this directory: reduction products will be saved to a folder called /reduced/ in ``maindir``.
+  If ``save_inters`` is set to True, intermediate products will be saved to /processing/ in ``maindir``.

    .. code:: python

-      rawdir = 'path/to/data/raw/'
+      maindir = 'path/to/maindir/'

 4. **Run the Reduction Pipeline**

-   The `reduce_all()` function will process all files in `rawdir`, excluding any files containing `'d1113'` in their name or those taken with a `'B'` filter.
-Intermediate products, such as overscan and bias-subtracted files, will be saved.
+   The `reduce_all()` function reduces all files in /maindir/raw/, excluding files with ``'d1113'`` in the name or with ``'B'`` filter.
+It saves intermediate files (overscan subtracted, bias subtracted).

-   Additionally, an ASCII Astropy table of all files in `rawdir` will be created for reference.
-Files that were excluded will be commented out in the table, which is saved by default as `files_table.tbl` in the parent directory of `rawdir`.
+  This call also creates an ascii Astropy table of all files in /maindir/raw/ for reference at /maindir/reduction_files.tbl, commenting out any files that were excluded.

    .. code:: python

-      redfiles = reduce_all(rawdir=rawdir, save_inters=True,
+      redfiles = reduce_all(maindir, save_inters=True,
                             excl_files=['d1113'], excl_filts=['B'])

 5. **Manual Exclusion of Files**

-   The created table can be edited to comment out files (e.g., bad flats) that should be ignored in subsequent calls to `reduce_all()`.
-The updated table must then be passed as `table_path_in`, instead of `rawdir`.
-Manual exclusions can also be provided, but they will only be recorded in the Astropy table if `table_path_out` is specified.
+   The table can be edited with a `#` to comment out files (e.g., bad flats) that should be ignored in subsequent calls to `reduce_all()`.

+   This call uses this table to determine exclusions.
+It will exclude the same files as in the first call, and adds in an exclusion for all files with ``'109'`` in the object name.
+These exclusions will be propagated to the table.
+This call also does not save intermediate files.

    .. code:: python

-      redfiles = reduce_all(table_path_in='test_data/reduction_files_table2.tbl',
+      redfiles = reduce_all(maindir, use_table=True,
-                            table_path_out='test_data/reduction_files_table.tbl',
-                            save_inters=False, excl_obj_strs=['109'])
+                            save_inters=False, excl_objs=['109'])

 6. **Display the Reduced Files**